-(c) Statement on appeal
+c.
+Statement on appeal

 If the appellant elects to use a statement on appeal (a summary of the trial court proceedings that is approved by the trial court), the appellant will send you a proposed statement to review.
-You will have 10 days from the date the appellant sent you this proposed statement to serve and file suggested changes (called "amendments") that you think are needed to make sure that the statement provides an accurate summary of the testimony and other evidence relevant to the issues the appellant indicated the appellant is raising on appeal.
+You will have 10 days from the date the appellant sent you this proposed statement to serve and file suggested changes (called "amendments") that you think are needed to make sure that the statement provides an accurate summary of the testimony and other evidence relevant to the issues the appellant indicated he or she is raising on appeal.
 "Serve and file" means that you must:

 - Have somebody over 18 years old mail, deliver, or electronically send ("serve") the proposed amendments to the appellant in the way required by law.
 If the proposed amendments are mailed or personally delivered, it must be by someone who is not a party to the case-so not you. - Make a record that the proposed amendments have been served.
 This record is called a "proof of service."
 Proof of Service (Appellate Division) (form APP-109) or Proof of Electronic Service (Appellate Division) (form APP-109E) can be used to make this record.
-The proof of service must show who served the proposed amendments, who was served with the proposed amendments were served (by mail, in person, or electronically), and the date the proposed amendments were served. - File the original proposed amendments and the proof of service with the trial court.
+The proof of service must show who served the proposed amendments, who was served with the proposed amendments, how the proposed amendments were served (by mail, in person, or electronically), and the date the proposed amendments were served. - File the original proposed amendments and the proof of service with the trial court.
 You should make a copy of the proposed amendments you are planning to file for your own records before you file them with the court.
 It is a good idea to bring or mail an extra copy of the proposed amendments to the clerk when you file your original and ask the clerk to stamp this copy to show that the original has been filed.

-You can get more information about how to serve court papers and proof of service from What Is Proof of Service? (form APP-109-INFO) and on the Self-Help Guide to the California Courts at www.courts.ca.gov/selfhelp-serving.htm.
+You can get more information about how to serve court papers and proof of service from What Is Proof of Service? (form APP-109-INFO) and on the California Courts Online Self-Help Center at www.courts.ca.gov /selfhelp-serving.htm.

-(d) Clerk's transcript or appendix
+d.
+Clerk's transcript

-Clerk's transcript: If the appellant is using a clerk's transcript, you have the option of asking the clerk to include additional documents in the clerk's transcript.
+If the appellant is using a clerk's transcript, you have the option of asking the clerk to include additional documents in the clerk's transcript.

 To do this, within 10 days after the appellant serves its notice designating the record on appeal, you must serve and file a notice designating additional documents to be included in the clerk's transcript.
-You may use Respondent's Notice Designating Record on